bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-kentucky.md

 tags: ["Kentucky", "Kyoaac", "Kentucky Opioid Abatement Advisory Commission", "Kentucky Recovery Housing Network", "Krhn", "Narr", "Nimbyism", "Sp", "Somerset", "Bellevue", "Zoning"]
 featured: false
 image: "/images/blog/how-to-open-a-sober-living-home-in-kentucky.png"
-imageAlt: 'How to Open a Sober Living Home in Kentucky<br/>'
+imageAlt: 'How to Open a Sober Living Home in Kentucky'
 ---

 Opening a sober living home in Kentucky is much easier than it is in most states in the country.
 The overall lack of regulation, coupled with some very pro-sober living home laws at the state level, make it an ideal location for operators who don’t enjoy working with a lot of red tape.
 Although there is a good amount of NIMBYism in Kentucky, fair housing laws work to the advantage of sober living home operators throughout the state.